Skip to main content

 And speaking of our granddaughter, what kitchen would be complete without a designated wall to measure height and track growth on?
 We've already taken our first measurement and we're thinking this one is going to be tall!

-And this en suite bathroom?
+And this sad en suite bathroom?

 And this one is ready for occupancy.

 TL;DR, the house is habitable, functional, and insured.
 It's still not exactly move in ready, but we're getting closer, one dusty weekend at a time.
-And with warmer weather on the way, we'll be able to spend some time outside doing the important work of gardening and landscaping.
+And with warmer weather on the way, we'll be able to spend some time outside doing the equally important work of gardening and landscaping.

 So, as we imagine spring and all the promise it brings, let's look back one last time at winter.